Small-time true crime from New Castle, Pa.

 Floyd M Armstrong, “Loitering”, 28 June 1957

-In the early hours of the morning, someone had broken into two cars in the Castleton parking lot and tried, but failed, to hot-wire them.
+In the early hours of the twenty-seventh of June, someone had broken into two cars in the Castleton parking lot and tried, but failed, to hot-wire them.
 Little damage was done, and nothing was stolen.
-Later that day, thieves had entered the home of Charles Gallagher on Willard avenue (via the rear screen door) and stolen a roll of pennies, an envelope containing $1.50, a jar of old coins, four boxes of .22 shells and half a box of .32 shells.
+Later that day, thieves entered the home of Charles Gallagher on Willard avenue, via the rear screen door, and stole a roll of pennies, an envelope containing $1.50, a jar of old coins, four boxes of .22 shells and half a box of .32 shells.

 Sources: New Castle News, 28 June 1957.